Mohit-Nain/vscode-docs/docs/getstarted/userinterface.md

 ## Next steps

-Now that you know the overall layout of VS Code, start to customize the editor to how you like to work by looking at the following topics:
+Now that you know the overall layout of VS Code, start to customize the editor, to how you like to work by looking at the following topics:

 * [Changing the Theme](/docs/getstarted/themes.md) - Set a Color and/or File Icon theme to your preference.